naveen123-afk/Quiz-Examination-System/README.md

+Here is a *short, clean, GitHub-ready README* for your project:

+---

-📝 Programming Quiz Game
+# 📝 Programming Quiz Game

-A simple and interactive Python-based quiz game that tests users on basic programming concepts.
+A simple and interactive *Python quiz game* that tests basic programming knowledge.
-It randomly selects questions, calculates the score, applies bonuses, and maintains a persistent leaderboard stored in scores.txt.
+It randomly selects questions, scores the player's answers, and maintains a *leaderboard* using a local file.

+---

-🚀 Features
+## 🚀 Features

-🎯 Randomized Questions – Each quiz session selects 10 random questions.
+* 🎯 10 randomly selected multiple-choice questions

-🧠 Multiple-Choice Format – Easy A/B/C/D input system.
+* 🧠 Easy A/B/C/D answer input

-⭐ Scoring System
+* ⭐ Scoring system (+10 correct, –3 incorrect, +9 bonus)

-+10 points for each correct answer

-−3 points for each incorrect answer

-+9 bonus points at the end

-🏆 Leaderboard – Automatically saves and displays high scores.

-📂 Persistent Storage – Scores are saved in scores.txt.

-🖥 Beginner-Friendly Python Code – Simple and easy to understand.

-📌 How It Works

-The program displays a welcome banner.

-Randomly selects 10 questions from the question bank.

-The user answers each question (A/B/C/D).

-The score is calculated and bonus added.

-User enters their name.

-Score is saved in scores.txt.
+* 🏆 Leaderboard saved in scores.txt

-The leaderboard is displayed, sorted by highest score.

-📁 File Structure
-📦 Programming-Quiz-Game
- ┣ 📜 quiz.py           # Main quiz script
- ┣ 📜 scores.txt        # Stored high scores
- ┗ 📜 README.md         # Project documentation
+* 📂 Simple and beginner-friendly Python code

+---

-▶ How to Run
+## ▶ How to Run

-Make sure Python is installed on your system.
+Run the script using Python:

+bash
 python quiz.py

-The game will start instantly and prompt you with questions.

-💡 Requirements

-Python 3.6+

-No external libraries required (only built-in modules)
+---

+## 📁 Files

+quiz.py        # Main quiz script
+scores.txt     # Leaderboard storage
+README.md      # Project documentation

+---

-📝 Customization
+## ✏ Customization

-You can easily modify the quiz by:
+You can easily update:

-Adding new questions to Questions list.

-Updating or changing answer options.

-Adjusting scoring rules.
+* Questions and answers

-Changing number of questions asked.
+* Number of questions asked
+* Scoring rules
+* Output formatting

+---

-🏅 Leaderboard Format
+## 🏅 Leaderboard Format

 score | name

 Example:

-89     |   Alice
+89 | Arnav
-72     |   Mark
+72 | Rudraksha
-54     |   Rahul

-🤝 Contribution

-Pull requests and improvements are welcome!
-You may add:

-GUI interface

-Difficulty levels

-Category-based question selection
+---

-📜 License
+## 📜 License

-This project is free to use, modify, and distribute.
+Free to use and modify for learning or projects.

+---